-In these cases, on the sample or piece previously conditioned for at least 24 hours in the normal test atmosphere, is determined by means of a ruler and square graduated in centimetres and millimeters, the maximum amplitude of the deformation.
+In these cases, on the sample or part previously conditioned for at least 24 hours in the normal test atmosphere, the maximum amplitude of the deformation is determined by means of a ruler and square graduated in centimetres and millimetres.

-Figure 1 shows the operating procedure for measuring the arched warp as the greatest perpendicular distance between the straight line joining two points 250mm apart from the selvedge of the fabric.
+Figure 1 shows the operating procedure for measuring the arched warp, as the greatest perpendicular distance between the straight line that joins two points 250mm apart from the selvedge of the fabric.

-Similarly, to measure the greatest perpendicular distance between the line joining the two extremities of an arched pass and the furthest point from it, the graduated ruler (Figure 2) is placed across the tissue, so that one of its edges cuts the selvedges together with the determined pass.
-Slide the square and check the maximum arrow of the mentioned pass in relation to the ruler.
+Similarly, to measure the greatest perpendicular distance between the line that joins the two ends of an arched run and the most distant point of it, the graduated ruler (Figure.2) is placed across the fabric so that one of its edges cuts with the selvedges in conjunction with the determined run.
+Slide the square and check the maximum arrow of the mentioned run in relation to the ruler.

-Double arcing is measured as the smaller side of the capable rectangle. to contain the last Z, so that the other side of the rectangle is parallel to the line joining the two points at which the short pass the selvedges.
+The double bow is measured as the smaller side of the rectangle capable of containing the passed Z, so that the other side of the rectangle is parallel to the line joining the two points where the pass cuts the selvedges.
 Figure .3

-Bias is measured as the distance between the end of a pass and the point on the same selvedge, intersected by a line from the other end of the pass and perpendicular to the warp (Figure 4) expressed as a percentage of the width of the fabric.
+The bias is measured as the distance between the end of a pass and the point on the selvedge itself, intersected by a line from the other end of the pass and perpendicular to the warp (Figure 4) and expressed as a percentage of the width of the fabric.